Frequently Asked Questions

 For students interested in joining the group, I have put together a document outlining expectations that I have of graduate students in the group as well as what group members can expect from me.
 That document is here.
 Please email me with any specific questions.

 I receive many emails from undergraduate students asking the same questions.
 Please read through the questions and answers below before sending me an email to see if your question is answered.

 Q: Can I do undergraduate research in your group?

 If you are currently a UD undergraduate student in Materials Science and Engineering, Physics and Astronomy, Electrical and Computer Engineering, or Chemical and Biomolecular Engineering, send me an email and I will be happy to speak with you about opportunities to do research in my group.
 If you are not a UD undergraduate student, please feel free to apply to our Research Experience for Undergraduates program here: https://grad.udel.edu/undergraduate-opportunities/

 Q: How do I apply to the MSEG graduate program?

 Applications to graduate programs are found here: http://grad.udel.edu/apply/

-The MSEG graduate admissions committee considers GPA, GRE scores, personal statements, and letters of recommendation among other things when making decisions about which students to admit.
-I am not on the committee, am not involved in making admissions decisions, and cannot comment further on admissions policies.
+The MSEG graduate admissions committee considers previous coursework, short answers to a series of questions, and letters of recommendation among other things when making decisions about which students to admit.
+GRE scores are no longer required.

 Q: How much does graduate school at UD cost?